dataset-ninja/epd-ds/ABSTRACT.md

 The detection of electric pylons in high-resolution optical remote sensing images presents a myriad of challenges due to the diverse features exhibited by these targets.
 Firstly, the widespread deployment of pylons results in significant variations in size and specifications.
 Even within the same spatial resolution, the area occupied by different pylons within an image may vary considerably.
 Additionally, the background environment surrounding pylons varies greatly due to the extensive coverage of the power network.
 Factors such as lighting conditions and topography further influence the characteristics of electric pylons.
 Lighting conditions impact the color appearance of pylons, while topography affects the tilt angle of pylons relative to the observation angle of satellites.

 To assess the adaptability of various detectors to these influencing factors, the authors meticulously selected electric pylon targets in different states when constructing their dataset.
 The Electric Pylon Detection (EPD) dataset comprises a total of 1500 images, with 720 images captured by the Pleiades satellite along the Huimao Line in Guangdong Province, China—a major power network route in southern China.
 The remaining images were sourced from Google Earth to broaden the dataset's representativeness.
 The spatial resolution of images in the EPD dataset is 1 meter per pixel.
-Furthermore, to thoroughly evaluate the detectors' adaptability in real-world scenarios, the authors curated a subset of 50 relatively complex images from the EPD dataset, designated as ***epd-c***.
+Furthermore, to thoroughly evaluate the detectors' adaptability in real-world scenarios, the authors curated a subset of 50 relatively complex images from the EPD dataset, designated as ***EPD-C***.
 This subset includes 20 images from the Pleiades satellite and 30 images from Google Earth.
-Selection criteria for images in ***epd-c*** include background interference, such as the presence of similar features or interfering objects, as well as the unique characteristics or varying scales of the targets to be detected.
+Selection criteria for images in ***EPD-C*** include background interference, such as the presence of similar features or interfering objects, as well as the unique characteristics or varying scales of the targets to be detected.

 | Features and Background       | Number of Images | Number of Targets |
 |-------------------------------|------------------|-------------------|